larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 You will install the software on your q2a system, modify your authentication system, and then configure and test.

+Watch the [**Installation Screencast**](http://marketing.masteragenda.com/screencasts/q2a_proxy_sso_install/index.html) Note that the screencast is large and may take several minutes to download and start.

 ### Question 2 Answer Installation

-1. Copy the qa-plugin/proxy-sso-login to your installation's qa-plugin directory.
+1. Download the project from github by using the "Downloads" button.
+Copy the qa-plugin/proxy-sso-login to your installation's qa-plugin directory.

 2. qa-include patches: Several core Q2A files need to be patched to enable the plugin.
 Copy/over-write the files in qa-include to your Q2A installation.